Warnings (& Lessons) of the 2013 Target Data Breach

 Key Lessons from the Target Data Breach 2013

-There are several critical takeaways for any business leader or IT team:
+There are several critical takeaways for any business leader or IT team from the Target breach in 2013:

 - Third-party access should be restricted and constantly monitored.